 Lactic acid has a mature sour flavour with a creamy linger.
-Lactic Acid Bacteria (LAB) produces lactic acids which provide gas and flour maturation.
+Lactic Acid Bacteria (LAB) produce lactic acids which provide gas and flour maturation.
 Lactobacillus bacteria produce just as much gas in sourdough bread as yeast fermentation.

 Acetic acid is the sharper vinegary twang that attacks the taste buds.
 Vinegar is simply diluted acetic acid.
 The famous sourdoughs of San Francisco taste heavily of acetic acid.
 It provides a sharp, more acidic flavour.

 How is acetic acid made in bread?

 Acetic acid is produced when ethanol (created through yeast fermentation) is oxidised with acetic acid bacteria.
-Certain species of Lactobacillus also produce Acetic Acid Bacteria alongside LAB and CO2 during fermentation.
+Certain species of Lactobacillus also produce Acetic Acid Bacteria alongside LAB and CO2 during heterofermentative reactions.

 How much of the starters flavour is down to flour?